rwillett/top-phonegap-mistakes/whitelist-matrix.md

 ###7. <a name=inappbrowser>inappbrowser</a>###

-This is one point where the documentation conflicts with it's self.
+This is one point where the documentation conflicts with itself.
 If you do a search for `whitelist` on the [documentation](https://www.npmjs.com/package/cordova-plugin-inappbrowser) you will see the different conflicting lines.
 The poor design indicates that this will be re-written.
 The inconsistence in the writing style points to multiple authors, hence the neglect.

 *In the middle of the  3rd paragraph is*